 If your Greyhound is showing signs of stress or nervousness, then it’s your job to help him or her feel more secure.
 Learn to recognise signs of stress in your dog and remove them calmly from situations that make them uncomfortable.

 Don’t try to force your dog to get used to an unpleasant situation, as this will add to their anxiety and could lead to destructive and phobic behaviours.
 It also teaches them to lose trust in you, too.
-Instead, ensure they feel safe first and foremost and then very gradually and slowly introduce them to situations whilst rewarding calm behaviour.
-It’s a good idea to make a list of situations that could be problematic for them, and work through each part of the list pairing it with something your Grehound enjoys and finds rewarding.
-You may need specialist guidance for this, so do ask your Vet to refer you to a clinical animal behaviourist.
+Instead, ensure they feel safe first and foremost, and then introduce them to situations gradually whilst rewarding calm behaviour.
+It’s a good idea to list situations that could be problematic for them and work through each part of the list, pairing it with something your Whippet or Greyhound enjoys and finds rewarding.
+You may need specialist guidance for this, so do ask your vet to refer you to a clinical animal behaviourist.

 Why does my Whippet shiver?